Mean curvature flow in Fuchsian manifolds: Introduction

 \subsection{Acknowledgements}

 We are grateful to Hengyu Zhou and Biao Wang for many useful discussions and helpful suggestions.
+We also thank the referee for insightful comments which help to clarify several statements in the paper.
 Z. Huang acknowledges support from U.S. NSF grants DMS 1107452, 1107263, 1107367 ``RNMS: Geometric Structures and Representation varieties" (the GEAR Network) and a grant from the Simons Foundation (\#359635).
 L. Lin was partially supported by a Faculty Research Grant awarded by the Committee on Research from UC, Santa Cruz.
 Z. Zhang was partially supported by Australian Research Council Discovery Project DP110102654 and Future Fellowship FT150100341.
 This work was partially supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2016 semester.